Feist, Gregory J

-A second major focus of my research program is the identification and development of scientific talent, as seen in finalists of the Westinghouse and Intel Science Talent Search.
-My paper (co-authored with Frank Barron) “Predicting creativity from early to late adulthood: Intellect, potential, and personality” won Article of Year for 2003 in Journal of Research in Personality.
-My research in creativity has been recognized by an Early Career Award from the Division for Psychology of Aesthetics, Creativity and the Arts (Division 10) of American Psychological Association (APA).
-I am Past-President of APA’s Division 10, and am on the Editorial Boards of Review of General Psychology, and Psychology of Aesthetics, Creativity and the Arts.
+A second major focus of his research program is the identification and development of scientific talent, as seen in finalists of the Westinghouse and Intel Science Talent Search.
+His paper (co-authored with Frank Barron) “Predicting creativity from early to late adulthood: Intellect, potential, and personality” won Article of Year for 2003 in Journal of Research in Personality.
+His research in creativity has been recognized by an Early Career Award from the Division for Psychology of Aesthetics, Creativity and the Arts (Division 10) of American Psychological Association (APA).
+Feist is Past-President of APA’s Division 10, and he served on the Editorial Boards of Review of General Psychology, and Psychology of Aesthetics, Creativity and the Arts.

 Feist is also co-author of the textbooks Theories of Personality (McGraw-Hill), Psychology: Perspectives and Connections (McGraw-Hill), and Fundamentals of Psychology: Perspectives and Connections (McGraw-Hill).

 His teaching efforts have been recognized by outstanding teaching awards at both UC Berkeley and UC Davis.